 Since being transported to Bluewater Park, the 1904 station hasbeen beautifully restored and serves as Wiarton's tourist information centre.
 Today the path through Wiarton once cut by the Grand Trunk Railway is occupied instead by a series of modest apartment buildings standing at an odd angle amidst the typical grid street pattern of the town.

-Figure W11C above offers a view of the station in its prime and a similar perspective of the building in its new location.
+Figure W11C above offers a view of the station in its prime and similar perspectives of the building from 2003 and 2023 in its location in Bluewater Park.

 Figure W11D shows Wiarton's new firehall that was built in 1985 on the former location of the Grand Trunk rail station.
 This image gives the same perspective as the top image in Figure W11C.
 The space at the right of the image between the firehall and the tree marks where the rails once ran.
 Many people would have first stepped foot in Wiarton at this very spot.